 Many people jump right into designing a floor plan without taking the time to thoroughly think about the best layout for their family’s home.
-Don’t do this, my friend!
-The best way to avoid custom floor plan mistakes is to REALLY think about how your family lives BEFORE you create your floor plan!
+Please don’t do this!
+The best way to avoid custom floor plan mistakes is to *really* think about how your family lives BEFORE you create your floor plan.

-P.S. there really are no ‘mistakes’ when it comes to designing a custom floor plan … but there ARE ways to make your layout more functional.
+Side note … there really are no ‘mistakes’ when it comes to designing a custom floor plan, but there *are* ways to make your layout more functional.

-Q + A to Help you Avoid Custom Floor Plan Mistakes
+Questions to Help You Avoid Custom Floor Plan Mistakes

 - If our budget was unlimited, what would our dream home layout look like?
 Describe in detail.

-- What is our home build budget?
+- What is our (rough) home build budget?
 What can we comfortably afford?

-- Do we plan to resell this home in the future or is this our ‘forever home’? (i.e. do we need to consider what will be helpful for resell in the future?)
+- Do we plan to resell this home in the future or is this our ‘forever home’? (i.e. do we need to consider what will be helpful for reselling in the future?)

 - What does our land look like (dimensions, setbacks, trees, etc.)?
 If we haven’t selected land, what type of land do we need to accommodate our desired floor plan?

 - What direction do we want our house to face?
-Where will the sun be blaring through the windows at sunrise and sunset?
+Where do we want the sun to pour in at sunrise and sunset?

 - What goals do we want to accomplish with this house?
 Describe in detail.